 To ensure ‘the show will go on’ once travel

-restrictions are eased, event professionals across the meetings, events and incentive travel supply chain have also accessed additional financial support schemes, including subsidies for SkillsFuture, a set of national training programmes for lifelong learning.
+restrictions are eased, event professionals across the meetings, events and incentive travel supply chain have also accessed additional financial support schemes, including subsidies for SkillsFuture, a set of national training programmes for lifelong

 According to STB’s Executive Director, Exhibitions & Conferences, Andrew Phua, the city-state will not be rushed into re-opening its borders.
-Instead, it is supporting lives and livelihoods by establishing safe and
+Instead, it is supporting lives and livelihoods by establishing safe and sustainable measures to

-sustainable measures to support longer-term resilience.
+support longer-term resilience.

-“We will continue to engage business event organisers to help them prepare and implement all safe management measures before they resume operations to ensure their events can proceed
+“We will continue to engage business event organisers to help them prepare and implement all safe management measures before they resume operations to ensure their events can proceed safely,” he said.

-Following initiatives like JSS, international planners can be assured that the MICE industry in Singapore remains robust, and ever ready to execute events once business resumes.
+initiatives like JSS, international planners can be assured that the MICE industry in Singapore remains robust, and ever ready to execute events once business resumes.

 Marketing Partnership Programme (MPP)